nus-cs2103/website-base/admin/exams.md

   <img src="images/zoomCameraExample.png" width="367"/>
 1. ==**Recording of your PC screen** is not required.==
 1. **Only one computer screen** is allowed.
+1. **You may not use a second laptop/computer as the web cam.** Use either an external webcam or a mobile phone instead. %%Reason: the screen of that second computer will not be captured in the video feed.%%
 1. **Not allowed to use the printer or other devices during the exam.**
 1. **Soft copies of notes: only PDF format is allowed.** Other formats (e.g., MS Word, .txt, html) are not allowed.
 No limitation on what the PDF file contains or the number of PDF files to be used.<br>
   You may use any hard copies or written materials too.